 - The decision maker (business cases, infographic, visuals)

 - The general explorer (high interest in future technology and investments)

-Now we knew our users and what their needs where when visiting the site.
-Still I wanted deeper understanding and knowledge regarding the specific field I was suppose to design for, so I did some research and looked into:
+Now we knew our users and what their needs were when visiting the site.
+Still I wanted deeper understanding and knowledge regarding the specific field I was supposed to design for, so I did some research and looked into:

 - What role our client had within this segment?